December 2018 Raffle - We can do it!

-Project Esperanza primarily (but by no means exclusively) serves the Haitian immigrant population of Puerto Plata, Dominican Republic in the areas of education, social aid, and community development.
+Project Esperanza primarily (but by no means exclusively) serves the Haitian refugee and immigrant population of Puerto Plata, Dominican Republic in the areas of education, social aid, and community development.
 Our volunteers work with us on a range of projects that are rooted in the communities we serve.

 As a volunteer, you could work on projects including teaching workshops in our grass roots schools, helping our fair trade artists develop their skills, helping construct necessary facilities for the Batey community, and more.
 We also have several other projects that can be tailored based on your background, such as health clinics for volunteers with medical backgrounds, etc.